bevyengine/rfcs/rfcs/45-stageless.md

       - etc.
 4. It may become harder for users to understand their app at a glance.
     - Particularly when commands are processed and when systems belong to multiple system sets.
-    - Clear, concise error messages and graph visualization tools will become more important.
+    - Clear, concise error messages and graph visualization tools will become even more important than now.

 ## Rationale and alternatives

 ### Why did you call them "system sets" instead of "labels" (or some other term)?

-"Label" sounds really abstract, while "system set" still has a stronger group association, which more closely matches how they're interpreted during dependency graph solving.
+"Label" sounds really abstract, while "system set" more closely matches how it's interpreted during dependency graph solving.
 Formally, a system set is a subgraph embedded somewhere in the graph of its parent set(s) (unless it's a root).
 It's like a "super node" that encapsulates everything inside it.